Hervar77/infinity-doc/mkdocs/api/infinity.image.md

   >

 - exr_default = 0
-  >save data as half with piz-based wavelet compression
+  >Save data as half with piz-based wavelet compression.

 - exr_float = 0x0001
-  >save data as float instead of as half
+  >Save data as float instead of as half.

 - exr_none = 0x0002
-  >save with no compression
+  >Save with no compression.

 - exr_zip = 0x0004
-  >save with zlib compression, in blocks of 16 scan lines
+  >Save with zlib compression, in blocks of 16 scan lines.

 - exr_piz = 0x0008
-  >save with piz-based wavelet compression
+  >Save with piz-based wavelet compression.

 - exr_pxr24 = 0x0010
-  >save with lossy 24-bit float compression
+  >Save with lossy 24-bit float compression.

 - exr_b44 = 0x0020
-  >save with lossy 44% float compression - goes to 22% when combined with EXR_LC
+  >Save with lossy 44% float compression - goes to 22% when combined with EXR_LC.

 - exr_lc = 0x0040
-  >save images with one luminance and two chroma channels, rather than as RGB (lossy compression)
+  >Save images with one luminance and two chroma channels, rather than as RGB (lossy compression).

 - faxg3_default = 0
   >